CloudFitSoftware/CloudFit.Azure.HealthChecks/docs/configuration.md

   }
 }
 ```
-**KeyVaultCheck** checks the ability for the app to reach the specified key vault.
+**KeyVaultHealthCheck** checks the ability for the app to reach the specified key vault.

 ### GraphAPIHealthCheck
 ```json